deric/clusteval/clusteval/sphinx_doc/de/clusteval/framework/ClustevalBackendServer.rst

 main
 ^^^^

-.. java:method:: public static void main(String[] args) throws FileNotFoundException, RepositoryAlreadyExistsException, InvalidRepositoryException, RepositoryConfigNotFoundException, RepositoryConfigurationException, InterruptedException
+.. java:method:: public static void main(String[] args) throws FileNotFoundException, RepositoryAlreadyExistsException, InvalidRepositoryException, RepositoryConfigNotFoundException, RepositoryConfigurationException, InterruptedException, DatabaseConnectException
    :outertype: ClustevalBackendServer

    This method can be used to start a backend server.
 The args parameter can contain options that specify the behaviour of the server: